-In 2022, as compared to 2021, demand in the commercial aerospace and industrial gas turbine markets is expected to increase.
+In 2023, as compared to 2022, demand in the commercial aerospace, industrial gas turbine, and oil and gas markets is expected to increase.
+Additionally, an increase in other inflationary costs is expected to contribute to an increase in sales as the Company generally passes through these costs.